bpelunit/bpelunit/TEMPLATES.markdown

 BPELUnit can now build the body of the SOAP messages to be sent from the mockups using [Velocity](http://velocity.apache.org) templates.
 These templates allow the user to easily define many test cases which have the same activities but have different content in their messages.
 For more information on the Velocity Template Language, check the official [guide](http://velocity.apache.org/engine/devel/developer-guide.html) and [reference](http://velocity.apache.org/engine/devel/vtl-reference-guide.html).

+Template variables can also be used to skip partner tracks and activities and inside receive conditions.
+See below for more details.

 How to build messages using templates
 -------------------------------------